Vietnam.vn - Nền tảng quảng bá Việt Nam

 Inevitable trend

-Vietnam is one of the countries that "takes a shortcut" in applying new technology at a time when analog networks were still popular when applying 2G networks since 1993.
+Vietnam is one of the countries that "takes a shortcut" in applying new technology at a time when analog networks are still popular, applying 2G networks since 1993.
 After nearly 30 years, the 2G network has become outdated, unable to keep up with the development of telecommunications services as well as the need for high-speed, large-capacity internet access to handle administrative procedures, work, business, shopping on e-commerce platforms and entertainment...
 In addition, the 2G network has exposed many information security vulnerabilities that are being exploited by cybercriminal organizations, potentially causing damage to users.

 The above reality requires new, stronger, faster, and safer mobile network alternatives.
 Since 2020, Vietnam has been considered one of the first countries to successfully pilot and apply 5G with a number of network operators.
 Up to now, the 5G network has been piloted in 55 provinces and cities.
 However, the cost of operating 2G, 3G, 4G, and 5G networks at the same time is quite expensive for network operators.
-Therefore, turning off 2G waves is to optimize frequency planning, telecommunications network infrastructure, and operating costs to meet the requirements of the national digital transformation process, building a digital economy , and digital society.
+Therefore, turning off 2G waves is to optimize frequency planning, telecommunications network infrastructure, and operating costs to meet the requirements of the national digital transformation process, building a digital economy , and a digital society.

 According to Mr. Nguyen Manh Hung - Head of Post and Telecommunications Department, Department of Information and Communications: Turning off 2G waves will help businesses reduce most of the costs for maintaining and operating the 2G network infrastructure system.
 Businesses will have a competitive advantage when they are ready to provide customers with quality services and more security and safety than the old 2G technology...